zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

 The application creates two TCP sockets, one for publishing images and one for subscribing camera pose.
 Clicking the **Start** button will start the program, but since we don't have a client running and sending messages to the server, you won't see any changes.

-Adding objects to scene during runtime
+Adding Objects to Scene during runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On the Unity side, add a prefab of your object in the folder Assets/Resources/<prefab_id>.